-“What is interesting is that RLS and PN are two separate entities but are often confused and misdiagnosed for one another,” said Joyce Lee-Iannotti, MD, a neurologist and sleep medicine specialist at Banner Sleep Center in Arizona.
+“What is interesting is that RLS and PN are two separate entities but are often confused and misdiagnosed for one another,” said Joyce Lee-Iannotti, MD, a neurologist and sleep medicine specialist with Banner Brain & Spine.
 “Further complicating things is that neuropathy can be a secondary cause of RLS, such as kidney disease, iron deficiency or pregnancy, or someone can have both RLS and neuropathy at the same time."

 How to tell the difference between RLS and neuropathy

 RLS symptoms are often described as “creepy crawly” or “jumpy leg” sensations, but they can also be described as painful at times.
 To see if you have RLS, your health care provider will look for the following specific features:

 - You have an urge to move your legs to stop discomfort or unusual feelings.

 - Your symptoms worsen during rest or inactivity, such as lying or sitting.

 - Your symptoms tend to go away with movement, such as walking or stretching.